Assassination of Park Chung Hee: President Park's dictatorship

-Despite this, opposition towards Park's rule persisted, and in the 1978 South Korean legislative election, despite Park's Democratic Republican Party (DRP) maintaining a majority, the New Democratic Party (NDP) won the popular vote by a narrow margin, further emboldening them.
-In September 1979, the courts nullified Kim Young-sam's chairmanship of the NDP and the DRP expelled Kim from the National Assembly in a secret session on October 5, which led all 66 NDP lawmakers to submit their resignations to the National Assembly in protest.
-The Carter administration in the U.S. recalled its ambassador from Seoul in protest as well.
+Despite this, opposition towards Park's rule persisted.
+In the 1978 South Korean legislative election, despite Park's Democratic Republican Party (DRP) maintaining a majority, the New Democratic Party (NDP) won the popular vote by a narrow margin which further emboldened them.
+In September 1979, the courts nullified Kim Young-sam's chairmanship of the NDP, and on October 5, the DRP expelled Kim from the National Assembly in a secret session, leading all 66 NDP lawmakers to submit their resignations to the National Assembly in protest.
+The Carter administration in the U.S. recalled its ambassador from Seoul in protest, as well.
 On October 16, when it became known that the government was planning to accept the resignations selectively, democracy protests broke out in Kim's hometown of Busan, the second largest city in South Korea, resulting in arson attacks on 30 police stations over several days.
-The demonstrations, the largest since the days of President Syngman Rhee, spread to nearby Masan and other cities on October 19, with students and citizens calling for repeal of the Yushin Constitution.
-The KCIA director, Kim Jae-gyu, went to Busan to investigate the situation and found that the demonstrations were not riots by some college students, but more like a "popular uprising joined by regular citizens" to resist the regime.
+The demonstrations, the largest since the days of President Syngman Rhee, spread to nearby Masan and other cities on October 19, with students and citizens calling for a repeal of the Yushin Constitution.
+The KCIA director, Kim Jae-gyu, went to Busan to investigate the situation and found that the demonstrations were not riots by some college students but more like a "popular uprising joined by regular citizens" to resist the regime.
 He warned Park that the uprisings would spread to five other large cities, including Seoul.
-Park said that he himself would give direct orders to the security forces to fire upon demonstrators if the situation got worse.
+According to Kim's personal account, the President's chief bodyguard, Cha Ji-chul, cited the Killing Fields in Cambodia to note that one or two million Koreans being killed wouldn't make much difference.
+Park agreed and said that he would give direct orders to the security forces to fire upon demonstrators if the situation got worse.